camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 In this guide, we'll step through using Spring Boot and the [Spring Zeebe SDK](/apis-tools/spring-zeebe-sdk/getting-started.md) with Desktop Modeler to interact with your local Self-Managed Camunda 8 installation.
 While this guide focuses on Self-Managed, you can do something similar with [SaaS](https://signup.camunda.com/accounts?utm_source=docs.camunda.io&utm_medium=referral).

 :::note
-This guide specifically uses Java and Spring because the two, in combination with Camunda 8, is our default technology stack recommendation.
-Learn more in the [Java greenfield documentation](/components/best-practices/architecture/deciding-about-your-stack.md#the-java-greenfield-stack).
+This guide specifically uses Java and Spring because the two, in combination with Camunda 8, is our [default technology stack recommendation](/components/best-practices/architecture/deciding-about-your-stack.md#the-java-greenfield-stack).
 :::

 By the end of this tutorial, you'll be able to use Spring and Java code with Zeebe to: